Pooja-1111/Pooja-1111/README.md

 # Hey there! 🦢

-I'm **Pooja**, a UI/UX designer and Full Stack Developer building meaningful digital experiences.
+I'm **Pooja**, a UI/UX designer and Developer building meaningful digital experiences.
 I design interfaces that feel soft, poetic, and warm — and I'm currently learning how to turn them into fully working products.

 ---